Consumption Partial Insurance in the Presence of Tail Income Risk: Results

-Our finding of asymmetric consumption response to bad versus good income news has recently been documented in multiple survey questions in which subjects directly report how they would react in different hypothetical scenarios.
-Based on the 2011-2014 Bank of England/NMG Consulting Survey, \cite{Bunn_LeRoux_Reinold_Surico2018} find that the marginal propensity to consume from negative income shocks is larger than from positive shocks.
-Similarly, \citet{ChristelisEtAl_2019_AsymmetricConsumptionEffects} and \cite{Fuster_Kaplan_Zafar2021} find that responses to losses are much larger than responses to gains, and the magnitude of the response increases with the magnitude of the shock.
-While their hypothetical shocks are more transitory in nature, they argue that these responses are consistent with lifecycle models with concave utility and borrowing constraints.\footnote{This is precisely the type of model that \citet{Busch_Ludwig2021} simulate; they find larger consumption pass-through of negative permanent shocks versus positive ones.
-While we do not model borrowing constraints here, a strength of our approach is that it enables us to measure partial insurance in the data without taking a stance on the precise underlying structural model/economic mechanism at play.}
+The asymmetric response to bad versus good income news has recently been documented in survey questions in which subjects directly report how they would adjust consumption in different hypothetical scenarios.
+For example, \cite{Bunn_LeRoux_Reinold_Surico2018} find that the marginal propensity to consume from negative income shocks is larger than from positive shocks, while \citet{ChristelisEtAl_2019_AsymmetricConsumptionEffects} and \cite{Fuster_Kaplan_Zafar2021} find that responses to losses are much larger than responses to gains, and the magnitude of the response increases with the magnitude of the bad shock.
+This literature, however, elicits responses to \emph{transitory} shocks.
+By contrast, we establish these asymmetries in response to \emph{permanent} shocks in a context in which the shocks are not directly observed (namely in survey data).

 Moving on to transitory shocks, their pass-through is given by \eqref{Eq::Quadratic_C_function_Psi}; this depends on $\psi^{(1)}$, $\psi^{(2)}$, $\omega^{(22)}$, and on the magnitudes and signs of both income shocks.
 If we set the permanent shock to its mean value ($\zeta_{it}=0$) and plug in the parameter estimates from table \ref{Table::Consumption_function}, we get